 Energizer has put its exploration activities on hold while it focuses its efforts on developing the Molo graphite deposit.

 In January 2012, there were 9 junior exploration companies involved in graphite exploration on the ASX, AIM and TSX Venture exchanges.
 Today, there are over 82 companies managing 150 graphite projects in 13 countries.
 Of those 82, 9 have a compliant resource (NI 43-101 or JORC), 3 have a PEA, 1 has a Bankable Feasibility Study, and none have an off-take arrangement.

 Energizer’s Molo deposit possesses four key attributes that set it apart from other deposits in the world and position it to be a potential low-cost production model for the industry.
 These include: an excellent topographical setting, an ideal geographic location, current in-place and serviceable infrastructure for transportation water and power, and at 100 million tonnes and an average grade greater than 6% carbon, the Molo would be the world’s largest known single source deposit of high-grade graphite.

-Craig Scherba, P.Geol. - Senior Vice President of Operations, Vice President of Exploration, Director
+Craig Scherba, P.Geol. – President & COO, Director

-Roland Fok Seung - Chartered Accountant and Country Manager
+Roland Fok Seung – Chartered Accountant and Madagascar Country Manager

 Mr. Fok Seung is a Chartered Accountant of the Institute of England and Wales and the Association of Chartered Certified Accountants.
 Employed as Energizer’s Madagascar Country Manager for the past 5 years, Mr. Fok Seung is based full time in Madagascar and will continue to act in this capacity with a focus on financial related business activity.